 Let $\omega \in \Omega $, $\Sigma (\omega )=\{ \sigma \omega |\sigma \in \Sigma \} $ and $\Sigma '(\omega )$ designates the closed set of all limit points of the sequence $\Sigma (\omega )$.
 For real $t$ we denote $\{ t\Lambda \} =[\log 2er^{-1} ]+1$.
 Therefore, there exists a limit

-which we receive as a measure of the sphere $B(0,r)$.
+which we receive as a measure of the ball $B(0,r)$.

-On this bases it may be introduced the measure in the $\Omega $, by known way, by using of open spheres.
-An open sphere in the $\Omega $ we define as an intersection $\Omega \bigcap B(\theta ,r)$.
-The elementary set we define as a set being gotten by finite number of operations of unionize, taking differences or complements of open spheres.
+On this bases it may be introduced the measure in the $\Omega $ by known way by using of open balls.
+An open ball in the $\Omega $ we define as an intersection $\Omega \bigcap B(\theta ,r)$.
+The elementary set we define as a set being gotten by finite number of operations of unionize, taking differences or complements of open balls.
 The outer and inner measures could be introduced by known way (see [17,26]).
-This measure will be, as it seen from the reasoning above, a regular measure.
+This measure will be, as it is seen from the reasoning above, a regular measure.
 As it is clear (see [17, p.
-182]), every measurable set, in the meaning of introduced measure, is measurable in the meaning of product Lebesgue measure also.
-Main diference between this measure and Haar or product measures is studied in [31].
-Now for us it is enough that every set of zero measure can be overlapped by enumerable union of spheres with the arbitrarily small total measure.
+182]), every measurable set in the meaning of introduced measure is measurable in the meaning of product Lebesgue measure also.
+Main difference between this measure and Haar or product measures is studied in [31].
+Now for us it is enough that every set of zero measure can be overlapped by enumerable union of balls with an arbitrarily small total measure.